 While there is no question that Medigap plans are more comprehensive than Medicare Advantage plans, that doesn’t mean that Medicare Advantage plans are bad.
 They work quite well for many people, and we have thousands of policyholders who are on them happily.

 They make a good solution solution for people under 65 that would prefer Medigap but can’t afford the annual rate increases that they get socked with.

 The Upside for Medicare Disabled Under 65

-So can you get a Medicare supplement if you are under 65?
+Does Social Security disability include Medicare?
+Yes, after 24 months.
+But can you get a Medicare supplement if you are under 65?
 Maybe, it depends on the state.
-But it will be pricey.
+It’s like to be pricey.
 We generally will not write Medicare supplements for people under 65 here at Boomer Benefits because the next year when rate increases happen, they can’t afford them.